-The Love Koh Tao Viewpoint is one of the most popular attractions on the island.
-With panoramic views overlooking Tanote Bay and the eastern coastline of the island, the Love Koh Tao Viewpoint is not to be missed on your list of things to do in Koh Tao.
+Love Koh Tao viewpoint is one of the most popular things to do in Koh Tao, boasting panoramic views overlooking Tanote Bay and the eastern coastline of the island.

-Love Koh Tao Viewpoint is located in the center of the island, just 15-minutes drive from Sairee Beach.
-Love Koh Tao Viewpoint has good road access and a carpark at the top of the hill.
+Love Koh Tao Viewpoint is located in the center of the island, just a 15-minute drive from Sairee Beach.
+It has good road access and a large car park at the top of the hill.

 WHAT TO EXPECT AT LOVE KOH TAO

 There is an entry fee of 20 Baht to take photos at the Love Koh Tao viewpoint or alternatively if you buy something to eat or drink then the entry fee is waived.

 Love Koh Tao viewpoint is a fantastic spot to watch the sunrise as it faces east over the Gulf Of Thailand.
 If you’re not a morning person, no worries, Love Koh Tao is also a great spot for lunch and a freshly squeezed fruit juice.